About Southwest Ohio AEYC

 Board Member

-Kim Ginn is the Senior Vice President of Program Operations at 4C for Children, a non-profit child care resource and referral agency.
-Kim’s role includes focusing on the success, inter-connection and consistency of the programs that 4C delivers including assisting families in securing child care, professional development services such as training and coaching for child care providers and implementation of the Child and Adult Care Food Program.
+Kim Ginn is the Chief Program Officer at 4C for Children, a non-profit child care resource and referral agency serving 15 counties in Southwest Ohio and the Miami Valley.
+At 4C, Kim guides the strategic program development, works to strengthen community partnerships, and enhances the quality and reach of services provided to children, families, and educators.
 Prior to joining 4C in 2004, Kim earned a Bachelor of Arts degree from Miami University of Ohio and spent 10 years in the early childhood field as a teacher and administrator.
 She has presented nationally at NAEYC’s Professional Learning Institute and at the state level at the Ohio Early Childhood Conference.
-Kim’s passion is helping others recognize the importance of the early years on a child’s development.
+Kim’s passion is helping others recognize the importance of the early years in a child’s development.

 Lois Keil, MSEd